tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 result often has undesirable performance consequences, incomplete coverage, or both.

 The protocol specified by this document takes a different approach.
-We assume that private origins will co-locate with or hide behind a provider (reverse proxy, application server, etc.) that protects SNIs for all of the domains it hosts.
+It assumes that private origins will co-locate with or hide behind a provider (reverse proxy, application server, etc.) that protects SNIs for all of the domains it hosts.
 As a result, SNI protection does not indicate that the client is